kysonic/riot-mui/README.md

 require('material-elements/material-checkbox/material-checkbox.scss');
 require('material-elements/material-checkbox/material-checkbox.tag');
 ```
 Don't forget that some components have dependency of another components, for example material-button include material-waves.
-In this case you should to include it at first:
+In this case you have to include it at first:

 ```
 require('material-elements/material-waves/material-waves.scss');